Are you using the right credit card when ordering food for delivery?

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

-With the country still in the midst of a pandemic, people are relying on food delivery services more than ever.
-Services like Seamless, Grubhub, DoorDash and Uber Eats allow folks to order from their favorite restaurants but have the food delivered to their door instead of venturing outside.
+In the last year, people have become more reliant on food delivery services than ever before, and that’s a change that’s likely to stick even after the pandemic has waned.
+Services like Seamless, Grubhub, DoorDash and Uber Eats allow folks to order from their favorite restaurants but have the food delivered to their door instead of having to leave the comfort of their own home.

-But which credit card should you use when you order food for delivery?
-We’ve rounded up the best credit cards for food delivery services, while paying close attention to cards that also include strong earnings for dine-in options, so that regardless of whether you’re eating in or dining out, you’ll have the best of both worlds.
+But if you’re likely to spend a larger portion of your monthly budget on food delivery going forward, which credit card should you use when you order food for delivery?
+We’ve rounded up the best credit cards for food delivery services, including cards that also offer a strong return for dine-in options, so that regardless of whether you’re eating in or dining out, you’ll have the best of both worlds.

 The best credit cards for food delivery